infraspecdev/infraspec.dev/content/blog/hive-to-unity-catalog-data-migration-databricks.md

 was the importance of removing migrated tables from Hive immediately after the migration.
 Initially, we delayed this step, which led to users continuing to write to the old tables in Hive, causing data divergence.

-The takeaway? **Don’t wait to delete migrated tables from Hive**—doing so ensures data consistency and smooths the transition to Unity Catalog.
+The takeaway? **Don’t wait to delete migrated tables from Hive**—doing so ensures data consistency and smoothes the transition to Unity Catalog.
 This small adjustment made a huge difference in the overall process.

 ## **Conclusion: Strategic Impact and Future Roadmap**